alperkaya0/alperkaya0/README.md

 ## About Myself

 I am currently on a journey to land on my first full-stack web development job whether it is freelancing or remote.
 My interests are developing web apps and hands-on learning about cybersecurity.
 Tryhackme is one of my favorite place to learn about cybersecurity, I am at top 1% even though I started with zero knowledge and experience so it does what it offers.
 I wish it wasn't this expensive, I am not able to continue with this pricing even though I got student discount.
+I am currently finishing a full stack web development bootcamp, the one Angela Yu teaches.
+After finishing that I am planning to take an advanced backend with nodejs udemy course.
+After that I am planning to do lots of personal projects hoping that these will be enough to freelance.

 - I'm currently working on ... <br>
 Honing my web development skills.